kannibalox/pyrosimple/docs/custom-code.md

 # Custom Code

-`pyrosimple` offers a couple ways to extend it's functionality if you know a little Python.
+`pyrosimple` offers a couple ways to extend its functionality if you know a little Python.

 ## Custom fields